- The role of high-impact SMEs in ecosystems: niches, keystones and domains

-For further interest, please contact: professor Pia Arenius
+For further interest, please contact: Assistant professor Juhana Peltonen

 Happiness Entrepreneurship is herein understood as the study, pursuit and defence of happiness.
 The aim of our research project is to develop existing theoretical understanding, models and teaching material to promote entrepreneurial happiness.
 The research is well rooted in existing theories on value and value creation.
 In the context of family business research, entrepreneurial happiness is seen as a central theme for the development of well-being for all stakeholders involved.
 In order to further develop our research in this topic, we are open for various empirical research projects and engagements with relevant co-operation partners, including companies, institutions, researchers and students.